 - Development of lifelong skills

-- Object of assessment – What skill is a students expected to develop while carrying out an activity
+- Objective of assessment – What skill is a students expected to develop while carrying out an activity

 - Product of peer assessment – What is the output that students create while assessing their peers? (grades, rubric, ranking, guided questions, qualitative feedback)